About The Author, Who Am I?

 The culinary skills I possess are self-taught I have no formal training.

-I am a simple housewife and great-grandmother who has developed a deep love for good tasting food,
+I was a simple housewife who has developed a deep love for good tasting food,

-French and Northern Italian cuisine being my favorite, along with enjoying accompanying wine.
+French and Northern Italian cuisine being my favorite, along with enjoying an

 I take great pleasure and thought into thinking of different ways of presenting my creations in a

 pleasing and unusual manner.
-This desire grew from trying to please our grown children
+This desire grew from a fascination of watching Great Chefs on TV

 the best quality fresh ingredients in any recipe.
 This will assure top results.